Golf on NBC

-Golf telecasts have aired on NBC since 1954, with some of its earliest telecasts having included the 1954 U.S. Open, and the first televised coverage of the Ryder Cup in 1959.
+Golf telecasts have aired on NBC since June 18, 1954, with some of its earliest telecasts having included the 1954 U.S. Open, and the first televised coverage of the Ryder Cup in 1959.

 Presently, NBC televises around 8 PGA Tour events per-season, alternating with CBS on the FedEx Cup Playoffs since 2022.
 It also serves as the broadcast television outlet for two of the men's majors, the U.S. Open and The Open Championship.
 NBC has occasionally aired coverage for selected European Tour and LPGA events, although the majority of these tours' events are broadcast by sister network Golf Channel.

-After NBC's parent company NBC Universal was acquired by Comcast–owner of Golf Channel –in February 2011, the channel's operations were merged directly into NBC Sports, and golf broadcasts on NBC took on the Golf Channel on NBC branding.
-Since 2022, especially with the move of early-round telecasts for majors to USA Network and Peacock, the Golf Channel brand has been increasingly downplayed from NBC's golf coverage in favor of the main NBC Sports branding, although Golf Channel remains responsible for the golf telecasts aired across all NBCUniversal platforms.
+After NBC's parent company NBC Universal was acquired by Comcast, owner and operator of Golf Channel in February 2011, the channel's operations were merged directly into NBC Sports, and golf broadcasts on NBC took on the Golf Channel on NBC branding.

+Since 2022, due to the realignments of NBC Sports output stemming from the launch of Peacock, closure of NBCSN, the move of cable rights to majors to USA Network, and NBC's renewed PGA Tour contract, the Golf Channel on NBC title was dropped and all golf telecasts across NBCUniversal properties (including Golf Channel) are now billed as NBC Sports telecasts on-air.

 Coverage overview

 Early years

-NBC first began televising golf events after it was awarded the television rights to the U.S. Open in 1954 with Lindsey Nelson anchoring the coverage from the 18th hole tower.
+NBC first began televising golf events after it was awarded the television rights to the U.S. Open on June 18, 1954 with Lindsey Nelson anchoring the coverage from the 18th hole tower.
 In 1959, NBC provided the first ever telecast (airing two hours of highlights) of the Ryder Cup.
 The 1962 U.S. Open, marked the first time that NBC covered golf on a Sunday.
 The U.S. Open continued to air on the network through the 1965 event, however NBC rebuffed a long-term deal to broadcast the event when the United States Golf Association (USGA) decided on a true contract in 1966.

 The network, however, did televise a handful of PGA Tour events over the following decades.
 For example, NBC's broadcast of the 1962 Tournament of Champions as the first color golf telecast.
 Five years later, NBC broadcast the Hawaiian Open Golf Tournament, which was the first live color sports transmission from Hawaii to the U.S. mainland.

 In 1983, NBC televised the first Skins Game ever held, with Vin Scully and Ben Crenshaw serving as announcers for the tournament broadcast.
 From 1983 to 1989, Scully juggled duties for both golf and Major League Baseball telecasts for NBC, usually teaming with Lee Trevino.
 The only notable affiliate not to televise the first event was KYW-TV (now a CBS owned-and-operated station) in Philadelphia.
-In 1991, coverage of the Skins Game moved to ABC Sports, after NBC obtained the rights to broadcast Notre Dame college football games.